w3c/wai-tutorials/source/menus/styling.html.erb.md

 Also visually indicate the current menu item in addition to the structural markup discussed in the previous section.

-In this example a different color combination (black on grey) and a bottom border were added to give the current menu item a distinct color and shape.
+In this example, a different color combination (black on gray) and a bottom border were added to give the current menu item a distinct color and shape.

 {::nomarkdown}
 <%= demo :start %>